1984 Summer Olympics boycott: Hungary

-U.S. officials had said before Hungary announced its decision that if Hungary chose to boycott, the United States would not retaliate by revoking Hungary's most favored nation trade status, a distinction which Hungary held in 1984.
+U.S. officials said before Hungary announced its decision that if Hungary chose to boycott, the United States would not retaliate by revoking Hungary's most favored nation trade status, a distinction which Hungary held in 1984.
 A senior State Department official said "the Hungarian decision to join the boycott is understood to be a case of following Kremlin marching orders and will not affect the administration's supporting Hungary's most-favored nation trade treatment."

-That question of whether Hungary would join along in boycotting the Games had been voted upon by members of the Hungarian Olympic Committee.
-Pressure had been placed on the Olympic committee members by the Hungarian Socialist Workers' Party Central Committee as well as from the Soviet Union itself, which reportedly threatened closing Soviet gas pipelines to Hungary.
+That question of whether Hungary would join along in boycotting the Games was voted upon by members of the Hungarian Olympic Committee.
+Pressure was placed on the Olympic committee members by the Hungarian Socialist Workers' Party Central Committee as well as from the Soviet Union itself, which reportedly threatened closing Soviet gas pipelines to Hungary.
 That caused all but one member of the Hungarian Olympic Committee to vote for non-participation.
-Istvan Buda, President of the Hungarian Olympic Committee, reportedly resigned following the vote, however, his resignation was not accepted by the Hungarian Socialist Workers' Party Central Committee.
+István Buda, President of the Hungarian Olympic Committee, reportedly resigned following the vote, however, his resignation was not accepted by the Hungarian Socialist Workers' Party Central Committee.